Jean-Paul Rodrigue (2013), New York:

 government of a country for duty-free entry of any non-prohibited

 goods.
-Merchandise may be stored, displayed, used for manufacturing,
+Merchandise may be stored, displayed, transformed, used for manufacturing,

 - Freight Consignee and Handlers.
 Freight consignees are

 independent of shippers or producers.
 They are commissioned by the